Jollywatt/typst-fletcher/src/main.typ

 ///
 /// - node-inset (length, pair of lengths): Default padding between a node's
 ///  content and its bounding box.
+/// - node-outset (length, pair of lengths): Default padding between a node's
+///  boundary and where edges terminate.
 /// - node-stroke (stroke): Default stroke for all nodes in diagram.
 Overridden
 ///  by individual node options.
 /// - node-fill (paint): Default fill for all nodes in diagram.
 Overridden by